ZeynaRR/game-night/README.md

 You should download Expo https://expo.dev/tools#cli and have it on your phone if you want to test the app directly there.

+You will also have to install some libraries using the command npm install nameOfTheLibrary.

 Do not hesitate if you have any questions about how to install something or if you encounter errors !